eserlxl/aurgen/README.md

 **Workflow:**
 - Created automatically during PKGBUILD.0 generation
 - Combined with `PKGBUILD.0` to produce the final `PKGBUILD`
-- Customizations are preserved unless aurgen detects outdated fields (backed up as `PKGBUILD.HEADER.bak`)
+- Customizations are preserved unless AURgen detects outdated fields (backed up as `PKGBUILD.HEADER.bak`)
 - Delete the file to force regeneration based on current project metadata

 **Usage:**